OlafZielke-EQ/MCQsim/00_Cstuff/README.md

 > [!IMPORTANT]
 > For LINUX, it might be necessary to check if the required modules/libraries are available and accessible.
-You can check via:
+You might be able to check via:
 >
 > _module avail_
 >